svetoslavjonev/flavorfiesta/README.md

 # flavor fiesta
-- Django app for booking culinary adventures - premium cooking classes and tasting events with top chefs at great venues
+- flavour fiesta is a Django-based platform designed to connect culinary enthusiasts with a variety of culinary events.

 ## Powered By
 - Python